invae/oscp_field_manual/docs/geopolitical_concepts.md

 A red team could implement kinetic means in the following ways:

-- use of drones to gain access to wifi
+- use of drones to gain access to WIFI
 - tailgating: following closely through a checkpoint to circumvent authentication
 - destructive methods for initial access or to create a situation.
 Note that this is extremely unlikely to ever be within scope

 #### Economy
 Money is just another resource.
 It is a way for imposing your will on the world.
-Most implemtations of geopolitical economic actions do not translate to our activities, they would be out of professional scope.
+Most implementations of geopolitical economic actions do not translate to our activities, they would be out of professional scope.
 It is important to consider that the only reason corporate security roles exist is due to their economic impact.
 Direct action on the adversary's economy is almost universally out of professional scope.

 A blue team could implement the following:

-- buget considerations, spend all or return a residue ?
+- budget considerations, spend all or return a residue ?
 - argue based of the economic impact of failure to comply

 A red team could implement the following: